PaddlePaddle/PaddleMIX/README_EN.md

 <summary>Click to expand more</summary>

 **🎉 2024.10.31 Welcome to the Update of External Developer's Creative [Tutorial Page](paddlemix_applications.md)**
-* 🌟 Since the launch of our Large Model Suite Premium Project Collection activity on September 6th, we have received 30 high-quality developer projects.
-Among them, 25 premium projects have successfully passed the platform evaluation and been featured.
+* 🌟 Since the launch of the call for high-quality projects for the large model suite on September 6, we have successfully collected **69** outstanding projects!

 * 🙏 We sincerely thank all developers for their wonderful creations based on our suite! 🚀 We cordially invite you to share your creativity as well - welcome to publish your tutorials on public web pages or in the [PaddlePaddle AI Studio](https://aistudio.baidu.com/aistudio/community/multimodal?from=singlemessage) community!